-Hailed by the New York Times as “outstanding clarinetist”, Pascal Archer leads an active carreer as a performer and teacher.
-Since 2011 he is the artistic director and founder of the Exponential Ensemble.
+Hailed by the New York Times as an “outstanding clarinetist”, Pascal Archer leads an active career as a performer and teacher.
+Since 2011, he has been the artistic director and founder of the Exponential Ensemble.

-He is also the principal clarinetist of the Glimmerglass Festival Orchestra, the NEPA Philharmonic and performs regularly in Broadway shows orchestras, most recently on “My Fair Lady” at Lincoln Center.
-He is also a former member of the New World Symphony, America’s Orchestral Academy where he performed for four seasons under the baton of Michael Tilson Thomas.
+He is also the principal clarinetist of the Glimmerglass Festival Orchestra, the NEPA Philharmonic, and performs regularly in Broadway show orchestras, most recently on “My Fair Lady” at Lincoln Center.
+He is also a former member of the New World Symphony, America’s Orchestral Academy, where he performed for four seasons under the baton of Michael Tilson Thomas.

-Pascal is on faculty at the Manhattan School of Music Precolle Division, the Chamber Music Center of New York, and Fordham University.
+Pascal is on the faculty at the Manhattan School of Music Precollege Division, the Chamber Music Center of New York, and Fordham University.

-Originally from Québec, Canada, Mr. Archer holds degrees from the Conservatoire de Musique de Montréal, Univertsité de Montréal, Indiana University, and Manhattan School of Music.
+Originally from Québec, Canada, Mr. Archer holds degrees from the Conservatoire de Musique de Montréal, Université de Montréal, Indiana University, and Manhattan School of Music.